 Season 1.
 Learn about the 200 year history of the Gospel Rescue Mission movement and how it is a part of the 2,000 year history of Christian charity.
 This is provided by City Vision University for training staff and supporters of Rescue Missions (and similar organizations) in the history and values of the movement.

 Season 2.
-Focuses on latest best practices for programs, fundraising and operations from research reports from hundreds of missions.Listen on
+Focuses on latest best practices for programs, fundraising and operations from research reports from hundreds of missions.Appears in episode

 Recent Episodes